ARMmbed/Debugging-docs/Docs/Debugging/Keil.md

 * The firmware that supports CMSIS-DAP for your target.

-* An offline tool that supports CMSIS-DAP - [Keil MDK v4.60](https://www.keil.com/demo/eval/arm.htm) for example.
+* An offline tool that supports CMSIS-DAP - [Keil MDK](https://www.keil.com/demo/eval/arm.htm) for example.

 * An example project you wish to debug.